Build Your Network and Skills With Resources Just for Women

 8. The Entrepreneurs Network

 You can think of The Entrepreneurs Network as a think tank for ambitious startups.
 They bridge the gap between policymakers and entrepreneurs.
 They spend their time conducting research to support the best policies for entrepreneurship, campaigning for policy changes, and updating entrepreneurs on how these changes will impact their business.
-They also host regular events to connect business owners with policymakers.
+Also, they host regular events to connect business owners with policymakers.

 Recently, they launched a new project: Female Founders Forum, to encourage more women to take the leap into entrepreneurship.
 The Female Founders Forum was the first organisation to bring media attention to the equity funding gap.